ntshabelebenjamin-ops/institutional-analytics-dashboard/README.md

 # Conclusion

-The dashboard demonstrates how institutional analytics, predictive modelling, governance controls, and executive reporting can be integrated into a single higher education decision-support platform.
+The dashboard demonstrates how institutional analytics, governance controls, predictive modelling, and executive reporting can be integrated into a single higher education decision-support platform.

+The project reflects the growing importance of institutional intelligence systems in supporting sustainable, evidence-based decision-making within the South African higher education sector and specifically within research-intensive institutions such as the University of Pretoria.